 Additionally, we use animal models of postmenopausal osteoporosis to study how to enhance the biomechanical interface of titanium implants and living bone tissue.
 We anticipate that our research will provide valuable insights into how osseointegration of orthopedic implants is regulated and how this process can be improved therapeutically.

-For information on the FWF-funded project P35438-B please visit the project website (under construction).
+For information on the FWF-funded project P35438-B please visit the FWF project website.

 As an integral part of the Department of Orthopedics and Trauma Surgery, the KCLOB is involved in a number of clinical project and trials that aim to develop novel modalities for the diagnosis or treatment of patients with musculoskeletal disorders.
 In such interdisciplinary projects, we take in a supportive role, contributing expertise in cell/molecular biology, histology or biomarker analysis, and providing input from a basic research perspective.